2017 Premier Volleyball League Open Conference

-The Premier Volleyball League 1st Season Open Conference (All-Filipino Conference) is the second conference of the Premier Volleyball League (29th conference of the former Shakey's V-League).
+The 2017 Premier Volleyball League Open Conference was the second conference of the Premier Volleyball League and the 2017 season.
 The conference started on July 1, 2017 at the Filoil Flying V Centre, San Juan.
 The tournament will have four new teams; two in the women's division (Adamson Lady Falcons and UP Fighting Lady Maroons) and two in the men's division (Megabuilders and Gamboa Coffee).